jonathan-bourriquis-fluently/MicrosoftOpenAI/README.md

 ## Connecting

-1. Navigate to Apps, and identify the **Microsoft OpenAI** app.
+1. Navigate to Apps, and identify the **Azure OpenAI** app.
 You can use search to find it.
 2. Click _Add Connection_.
-3. Name your connection for future reference e.g. 'My Microsoft OpenAI connection'.
+3. Name your connection for future reference e.g. 'My Azure OpenAI connection'.
 4. Enter the `Resource URL`, `Deployment name`, and `API key` for your Azure OpenAI account.
 5. Click _Connect_.
 6. Verify that connection was added successfully.